Our environmental commitment

 Reducing our CO2 emissions

-In addition, we are upgrading our remaining office lighting to the latest T5 LED lamp technology.
+In addition, we have upgraded our remaining office lighting to the latest T5 LED lamp technology.
+These works were completed in 2024 and we anticipate a saving of around 40 tonnes of CO2 emissions per annum.

 ISO 14001:2015 Environmental Management